videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 - **`meetingId`** :

-  - meetingId is unique identifiers that allow participants to join a specific meeting or room.
+  - This is a unique identifier that allows participants to join a specific meeting or room.
   - It will be in the format of `xxx-yyy-zzz` and will be generated using the [VideoSDK's Room API](/api-reference/realtime-communication/create-room).

 - **`name`**:

-  - This will represent the name of the participant in the meeting.
+  - This represents the name of the participant in the meeting.
-  - It will accept `String`type value.
+  - It will accept `String` type value.

 - **`micEnabled`**: